Rudolf Ritter von Otto

 Rudolf Ritter von Otto (1735 – 7 August 1811) was an Austrian military leader.
 He began his military career in the army of the Electorate of Saxony, transferred to the Austrian army and had a distinguished combat record as a cavalry officer during the Seven Years' War and the French Revolutionary Wars.
-He achieved impressive victories at the battles of Villers-en-Cauchies and Beaumont despite significant numerical inferiority, although the sources do not specify that his opponents used all available forces.
+He achieved impressive victories at the battles of Villers-en-Cauchies and Beaumont despite significant numerical inferiority, although his troops were more experienced and the sources do not specify that his opponents used all available forces.

 Early career

 Born in Weißenfels in the Electorate of Saxony in 1735, Otto joined the Saxon army in 1753 as a cavalryman.
 In the Seven Years' War he fought at the battles of Kolín and the Breslau in 1757.
 He was also present at several sieges and skirmishes.
 He joined an Austrian Freikorps raised by his brother Wilhelm and participated in several successful ambushes and raids in 1760–1762.